tinythings/logjet/doc/daemon.md

 `logjetd` accepts telemetry on an ingest socket, stores backlog, and can replay that backlog later.

-It currently supports two storage modes:
+It supports two storage modes:

 - `buffer`: in-memory ring buffer
 - `file`: on-disk `.logjet` segment files